Telehealth with Recovery Centers of America

-As a way to combat COVID-19 and continue delivering evidence-based treatment, Recovery Centers of America’s Outpatient services have moved to telehealth services.
-Whether you’re completely new to Outpatient treatment or you’ve utilized it before, you likely have a few questions on how this process works.
+Telehealth is the solution to many barriers to treatment.
+No longer will you have to worry about transportation, a far commute, or treatment getting in the way of other obligations.
+Whether you’re completely new to Outpatient treatment delivered via telehealth or you’ve utilized telehealth before, you likely have a few questions on how this process works.
 Here’s what you can expect.

-Telehealth is the use of technology (such as the phone or internet) to support and provide healthcare services when the medical or clinical provider are not in the same physical room.
-RCA utilizes both traditional phone and HIPAA secure video conferencing to provide telehealth services to our patients.
-RCA uses the videoconferencing tool WebEx to deliver telehealth services.
+Telehealth is the use of technology (such as the phone or internet) to support and provide healthcare services when the medical or clinical provider is not in the same physical room.
+RCA uses the videoconferencing tool Webex, which is HIPAA-compliant, to deliver telehealth services.

 After you’ve completed a phone assessment with one of our team members, your clinical team will come up with an individualized plan for your treatment.
 Just like our brick and mortar Outpatient services*, you will have the option of Partial Hospitalization Program (PHP) (also called Day Treatment in Massachusetts), Intensive Outpatient Services (IOP) or Partial Day Treatment, and General Outpatient Services (GOP).

 Here’s a quick breakdown of how your day will look with each option:

 - PHP: Virtual individual, group, and family therapy sessions for interactive support, 6 hours per day every day.
 Experienced clinicians will provide state-of-the-art techniques and alternative therapies for applying newly learned principles to life in recovery